verrazzano/docs/content/en/docs/guides/oam-application-deployment-guide.md

 When you deploy applications with Verrazzano, the platform sets up connections, network policies, and ingresses in the service mesh, and wires up a monitoring stack to capture the metrics, logs, and traces.
-Verrazzano employs Open Application Model (OAM) Components to define the functional units of a system that are then assembled and configured by defining OAM Application Configurations.
+Verrazzano employs OAM Components to define the functional units of a system that are then assembled and configured by defining associated application configurations.

-### Verrazzano OAM Components
+### Verrazzano Components

 A Verrazzano OAM Component is a
 [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)